Building the Future: Women in Construction

 When it comes to a career in construction, it is important to consider how the industry is represented to the public.
 Firstly, there isn't enough material available to young women and girls to promote construction as a real professional path.

 The lack of visibility and female role models to encourage women to join the construction sector compounds the lack of new entrants, contributing to the labour shortage.
-According to Redrow, in 2024, 39% of young people believed construction was dominated by men, compared to 44% in 2020.

 The failure to attract more women into the industry can be tackled by including more women in advertisements and increasing visibility to change the face of construction.